 There are a few things you should remember if you are involved in any type of accident.
 Always call the police to ensure that a report is made.
 If you are hurt, get medical attention as soon as possible.
 Retain all medical records and bills.
 Do not admit guilt or make any statements that could be construed as an admission of guilt.

 Then, seek help from a Houston personal injury attorney.
-Your lawyer will gather evidence in your case and protect your rights.
-Your attorney will work to determine responsibility in an accident utilizing whatever resources are necessary.
+Your car collision lawyer will gather evidence in your case and protect your rights.
+Your attorney will work to determine responsibility in an auto accident utilizing whatever resources are necessary.

 If you were injured in an accident you may be entitled to compensation.
 Contact our experienced legal team at Baumgartner Law Firm for a consultation today.
 (281) 587-1111.